The Mistakes First-Time Fireworks Buyers Should Avoid

 • Duration: A slightly more expensive firework that runs for 60 seconds may be far better value than several cheap pieces that fizzle out in ten.

-• Effect variety: Cakes that mix bursts, crackles, and colour changes can carry a small display on their own.
+• Effect variety: Cakes that mix bursts, crackles, and color changes can carry a small display on their own.

 • Reliability: Products from reputable brands and specialist retailers usually have more consistent performance than ultra-budget imports.